-This report introduces the ANZ Roy Morgan Financial Wellbeing Indicator, a statistically robust snapshot of the personal financial wellbeing of Australians, reported as a 12-month rolling average every quarter.
+The ANZ Roy Morgan Financial Wellbeing indicator is a statistically robust snapshot of the personal financial wellbeing of Australians, reported as a 12-month rolling average every quarter.

 The indicator is derived from data gathered through the weekly Roy Morgan Single Source survey, which canvasses approximately 50,000 Australians annually.
 ANZ partnered with Roy Morgan Research to develop the indicator based on previous research conducted by ANZ on personal financial wellbeing in 2017.
 The result is an ongoing time-series measure of how Australians are faring financially.